Offended By Irvine Welsh

 Mike Christie – Director/Producer, Lion TV

 8 Minutes And 46 Seconds (The Killing of George Floyd)

-SPS were tasked with providing final post-production and offline support on ‘8 Minutes And 46 Seconds: The Killing of George Floyd’ – a 60-min seamless documentary covering the story of the viral video footage that showed police officer, Derek Chauvin, kneeling on his neck, as he said he could not breathe.
-The brief was to delve deeper into his shocking death, the resulting outrage, the sparking of Black Lives Matter protests and the turning point for the anti-racism movement.
+SPS were commissioned with providing final post-production and offline support on ‘8 Minutes And 46 Seconds: The Killing of George Floyd’ – a 60-min seamless documentary covering the story of the viral video footage that showed police officer, Derek Chauvin, kneeling on his neck, as he said he could not breathe.
+The brief was to help highlight his shocking death, the resulting outrage, the sparking of Black Lives Matter protests and the turning point for the anti-racism movement.

 Considering the importance of the project, we selected a dedicated team that understood the creative style and that had experience working closely with Sky News’ regular final post-editors.
 Our team worked tirelessly to half the usual final post turnaround time, coordinated with the production team to build an efficient workflow and create a final post plan, supported Sky News with offline from the beginning of their edit, completed online and final day edit assistance fully remotely and maintained exceptional communication.